asantora05/grai.build/README.md

 **What it DOES:**

 - ✅ Schema management (constraints, indexes, validation)
-- ✅ Data loading from common sources (BigQuery, future: Snowflake, PostgreSQL, CSV)
+- ✅ Data loading from common sources (BigQuery, PostgreSQL, Snowflake coming soon)
 - ✅ Declarative YAML-based definitions
 - ✅ Documentation and lineage tracking